Moderna's Executive Committee

 Stephen Hoge, M.D.

-As the President of Moderna, Stephen Hoge leads our platform R&D, therapeutic area research, and pre-clinical development efforts.
-He joined Moderna in late 2012 from McKinsey & Company where he was a partner in the healthcare practice.
+Stephen Hoge serves as the President of Moderna and leads all Research & Development for the company.
+Since Moderna’s early days, Dr. Hoge has led our scientific efforts, including the creation of our platform and therapeutic areas.
+More recently, he has assumed responsibility for the company’s Clinical Development Office.
+He joined Moderna in late 2012 from McKinsey & Company, where he was a partner in the healthcare practice.
 Prior to McKinsey, Dr. Hoge was a resident physician in New York City.

-Currently, Dr. Hoge also serves on the Board of Directors of Axcella Health, Inc., a private biotechnology company.
+Currently, Dr. Hoge also serves on the Board of Directors of Axcella Health, Inc., a publicly traded, clinical-stage biotechnology company.

 Chief Technical Operations and Quality Officer